Sabaila, Nepal

 Sabaila, sometimes spelled Sabela, is a municipality in Dhanusa District in Province No. 2 of south-eastern Nepal.
 At the time of the 1991 Nepal census, it had a population of 6,860 persons living in 1,246 individual households.
 Sabaila is one of the strongest municipalities in the Dhanusha district.

 There is one Area Police Station in Sabaila, which is located in Sabaila Ward No-03.
 There is a central marketplace that serves 20 nearby villages.
 There is one popular temple, "Durga Mandir" where "Dashain- one of the greatest Hindu festivals", is celebrated grandly.
-Many residents of the region are educated and hold technical persons like Overseer and Engineer.
+Many residents of the region are educated and hold technical qualification like overseer and engineer.
 Few of them are working as engineer in abroad.As well as professionals such as CA, Doctor, MBA, Doctorate (Ph.D.).
 Its population is approximately 46,000.
 There is a mosque situated near the local area police station.
 The transport system of Sabaila is connected with Janakpur and Kathmandu and is linked with the Mahendra Rajmarg i.e. East-West highway.